vbaconnet-ledger/developer-portal/_docs/swap/how-to.md

   description: "Your KYC is under validation by an operator"
 }
 ```
-#### POST /status

-Some requirements about the **/quote** endpoint:
-- The quote must work without user auth.
-- The quote must be valid long enough (at least a few minutes).

 The **/swap** endpoint is trickier, and needs to follow this structure, as well as some requirements:
 - Signed prop. format for the user nano.
 - Should check the auth bearer token.<br>
-See [Swap Endpoint](#swap-endpoint) section below for more details.

-**IP address checking** <br>
-You should provide a way to check if the user's geolocation is allowed to do coin swap, given the IP of the user.<br>
-Our back-end can adapt to how you decide to do this, but we recommend you use a dedicated endpoint.
-Our back-end will send the user’s IP address to that endpoint, without logging it.
-In response, your endpoint should tell us if the trade is accepted or rejected.

-### Swap endpoint

 #### Protobuf message (payload)